SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 The process will **not** be terminated by *pypet*.
 The process will only cause *pypet* to not start new processes until the utilization falls below the threshold again.
 In order to use this cap feature, you need the psutil_ package.

+In addition to the cap values, you can also choose the ``niceness`` of your multiprocessing processes.
+If your operating system supports ``nice`` (Linux, MacOS) natively, this feature works even without the psutil_ package.
+Priority values under Linux usually range from 0 (highest) to 19 (lowest), for Windows values see the psutil_ documentation.
+Low priority processes will be given less CPU time, so they are *nice* to other processes.
+Nicing works with ``use_pool`` as well.
+Leave ``None`` if you don't care about niceness.

 Note that HDF5 is not thread safe, so you cannot use the standard HDF5 storage service out of the box.
 However, if you want multiprocessing, the environment will automatically provide wrapper